Alessandra Della Porta, MD

 How competitive is the fellowship application process?

-As there is no universal match process for simulation fellowships, there are limited data regarding their fill rate.19 A survey of 9 programs revealed that 78% of them had a 100% fill rate for the past 3 years.
+As there is no universal match process for simulation fellowships, there is limited data regarding their fill rate.19

 Requirements to apply